squinkylabs/SqHarmony/docs/phasepatterns.md

 # Squinktronix Phase Patterns manual

-This module is experimental at the moment.
+This module is under construction at the moment.
 This means:

 * The panel is ugly.
-* The feature set is likely to change.
+* The feature set will change a lot.
 * The patch format may change, such that patches saved with this module may not load correctly in future versions.
+* There are bugs and limitations that will be addressed in the future.

+However, it is still enabled, so that if you happen to be using it successfully, you may continue to use it.

+There is not much reason to test it in its current state - there are a lot of suggestions for improving it, and it will be significantly re-written inside.

 ## What it does